Ethical regulator theorem: Effectiveness of a regulator

-Model-Centric Cybernetics Paradigm
+Model-Centric cybernetics paradigm

 According to the model-centric cybernetics paradigm, an ethical regulator is the product of third-order regulation.
-The model-centric cybernetics paradigm is built from first principles, in particular, the Conant-Ashby good regulator theorem, which proved that "every good regulator of a system must be a model of that system".
+The Conant-Ashby good regulator theorem, which established that "every good regulator of a system must be a model of that system," is a key tenet of the model-centric cybernetics paradigm.

 The paradigm defines that a cybernetic regulator consists of a purpose, a model, a well-defined observer that only observes what the model requires as input parameters, some kind of decision-making intelligence, and a control channel that transmits selected actions or communications to the regulated system.

 Thus, in order to be effective, a first-order (simple) cybernetic regulator requires a model of the system that is being regulated and a second-order (reflexive) regulator can only achieve reflexivity by also having a model of itself, which encodes a real-time representation of the possible variety that is available to the regulator.
 Finally, an ethical regulator is realized by using a third regulator to regulate a reflexive regulator to constrain it to only exhibit behavior that does not violate the ethical schema that is encoded in a third model.
 If the third model encodes what is illegal or socially unacceptable, then the concept of a third-order regulator has utility for making law-abiding robots and ethical AI.